uaicompetition/uci-2022/_pages/root/results/final-leader-board/final-leader-board.md

 # MPE

+<span style="color:blue">Current results include evaluation on fifteen problems that had incorrectly formatted evidence files for which solvers may not have processed equally.</span> (see[Side-by-Side Comparisons](solver-scores/MPE-scores-comparison.md) for details).
+Results are being recomputed on the corrected version of the problems and are planned to be updated.

 |                               Solver                               | 20sec | 1200sec | 3600sec |
 | ------------------------------------------------------------------ | ----: | ------: | ------: |
 | [toulbar2-vacint-mpe](solver-scores/toulbar2-vacint-mpe-scores.md) |  79.1 |    89.6 |    91.4 |